henribxn/udacityprojects_term2/CapstoneProject/README.md

 # Starbuck's Capstone Challenge
 Author: Henri Bouxin

-Start Date: 2020 May 5th
+Published Date: 2020 May 5th

 ## Project description and motivation
 The goal of the project is to analyse Startbucks that contain simulated data mimicking customer behavior on the Starbucks rewards mobile app.
 Indeed, once every few days, Starbucks sends out an offer to users of the mobile app.